iota-community/layerzero-oft-v2-utils/README.md

 Utilities for LayerZero OFT V2 that facilitate cross-chain sending of erc20 tokens between some source chain (e.g. Sepolia or ShimmerEVM testnet) and some destination chain (e.g. BNB testnet or IOTA EVM testnet):

-- Sample Solidity code for OFTAdater and OFT contracts
+- Sample Solidity code for OFTAdater and OFT contracts in folder `contracts-standard`
 - Scripts for:
   - Deploy OFTAdapter and OFT contracts
   - Set trusted peer